doronrosenberg/eclairjs-node/README.md

 $ npm install eclairjs
 ```

-EclairJS Node also requires a running instance of [EclairJS Nashorn](https://github.com/EclairJS/eclairjs-nashorn/).
+EclairJS Node requires Node.js v0.12 or higher and also requires a running instance of [EclairJS Nashorn](https://github.com/EclairJS/eclairjs-nashorn/).

 Supported Spark versions can be found in the [Version](#version) section below.